dmatik/switcher-boiler-card/README.md

 ```

 ## Optional

 ### Remaning Time Sensor

 You can use the below Template Sensor in HA to display the Remeaning Time sesnor in more user frinedly way.
-Just replace the "sensor.switcher_touch_d54f_remaining_time" with your remaning time sensor.
+Just replace `switch.switcher_touch_d54f` and `sensor.switcher_touch_d54f_remaining_time` with your entities names.

 ```yaml
 template: